Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/bluetooth.md

 To share data between devices after establishing a connection:

-1. To write data, use the `SendData()` method of the [Tizen.Network.Bluetooth.IBluetoothClientSocket](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.Bluetooth.IBluetoothClientSocket.html) interface, which accepts the data as a string parameter:
+1. To write data, use the `SendData()` method of the [Tizen.Network.Bluetooth.IBluetoothClientSocket](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.Bluetooth.IBluetoothClientSocket.html) interface, which accepts the data as a byte[] parameter:

     ```
-    private static string dataFromClient = "Test from client";
+    private static byte[] dataFromClient = { 0xAB, 0xCD, 0xEF };
     /// The client is created after successful socket connection with server device
     Client.SendData(dataFromClient);
     ```